cassiano/memoize-ts/README.md

 - Supports functions that have up to 30 parameters
 - Supports [recursive functions](#supporting-recursive-functions)
 - Provides methods for managing the [internal cache](#managing-the-internal-cache)
-- Provides a default function for searching entries in the cache, while supporting a [custom parameter-comparison function](#optional-custom-parameter-comparison-function)
+- Provides a default callback function for searching entries in the cache, while supporting a [custom parameter-comparison callback function](#optional-custom-parameter-comparison-callback-function)
+- Fully compatible with JavaScript
+- Very small (only 2.17 KiB gzipped when bundled)
 - No external dependencies
-- Fully compatible with JavaScript

 ## Installation